JAForbes/superouter/readme.md

 Convert a route type into another type by matching on every value.
 In the above example we're converting all routes to a `number`.

-`.match` is a discriminated union, which means you are forced to handle every case, if a case is missing, it won't typecheck.

 ### `otherwise`

 ```typescript